“Tell me about yourself.”

 One said that long durations tend to kill the interest of the interviewer and you should limit your answer to 15 to 30 seconds.

-As a matter of fact, the duration also has the potential to demonstrate preparedness and the ability to structure an answer and to speak in a clear and articulate manner.
-Oftentimes, having less follow-up questions from the interviewer can be a good sign.
+The duration also has the potential to demonstrate preparedness and the ability to structure an answer and to speak clearly and articulately.
+Oftentimes, having fewer follow-up questions from the interviewer can be a good sign.

 Practice with your script until you are confident about the things you want to highlight in your statement.
 Another reminder is the script should only be your guide.